find me in person

-I started this project sometime mid-2019, although it had been on my mind for a while: I wanted a virtual space for my (very amateur) photography.
-Over time, I came to use this space for my artwork and graphic design as well.
+I started this project sometime mid-2019, although it had been on my mind for a while: it became a virtual space for my (very amateur) film photography and, eventually, trash-based creations.

 film & digital photography / artwork / graphic design

 Collaboration with Yellow Pad Sessions

 MINDOVERMATTER Issue 4: Self

 Stay.
 Coffee + Gallery: Home exhibition

 The Sunbeam Zine, Volume One: Happiness